Law & Politics

 How the boroughs used pre-emption rights

-What this means for buyers and owners
+What changes for buyers and owners

-The three month review period remains
+The three-month review period remains

 Open question: existing waiver agreements